-Speaking at last year’s Consensus blockchain technology summit, Dan Larimer (creator of Graphene, Bitshares, and EOS) noted that, in order to see blockchains truly go mainstream, we need to go beyond its applications in terms of cash and a store of value and address the sheer volume of traffic and operations occurring on real-world business applications.
+Speaking at the 2017 Consensus blockchain technology summit, Dan Larimer (creator of Graphene, Bitshares, and EOS) noted that, in order to see blockchains truly go mainstream, we need to go beyond its applications in terms of cash and a store of value and address the sheer volume of traffic and operations occurring on real-world business applications.

 Smart contract functionality is a shining example of a blockchain application that has the potential to do just that: improve on real-world business applications, a hundred times over.